jeromefroe/golang_benchmarks/README.md

 This benchmark examines the speed with which one can put objects onto a channel and comes from this [golang-nuts forum post](https://groups.google.com/forum/#!topic/golang-nuts/ec9G0MGjn48).
-Using a buffered channels is over twice as fast as using a synchronous channel which makes sense since the goroutine that is putting objects into the channel need now wait until the object is taken out of the channel before placing another object into it.
+Using a buffered channels is over twice as fast as using a synchronous channel which makes sense since the goroutine that is putting objects into the channel need not wait until the object is taken out of the channel before placing another object into it.

 ### Channel vs Ring Buffer